-I recently had a client request I replace the stock GH3 action in her Yamaha CVP-305 with a Yamaha Natural Wood action, and so I had an opportunity to do some experimenting.
+I recently had a client request that I replace the stock GH3 action in her Yamaha CVP-305 with a Yamaha Natural Wood action, and so I had an opportunity to do some experimenting.
+Note that these action swaps are possible, but are in no way endorsed by Yamaha, and will result in voided warranties.

 The Yamaha GH3 keyboard action can be replaced with the NW-GH3 action, the GH3X action, or the NWX action.
 All four of the actions below seem to be interchangeable, with the features as listed: